brentp/mosdepth/README.md

 ### Distribution only

-To get only the distribution value, without the depth file or the per-base:
+To get only the distribution value, without the depth file or the per-base and using 3 threads:

 ```
 mosdepth -n -t 3 $sample $bam